CastielJ/Domain-Recon-Script/README.md

 Tech Stack – Identifies technologies used on the website.

-Directory Discovery – Common hidden directories on the site.
+Directory Discovery – Directories on the site.

 Vulnerability Scan – Scans for security issues on the live subdomains.